Wikia/guidelines/Python/CodingConventions.md

 If you want to document the functionality of your code beyond simple one-line docstrings, use [Sphinx style docstrings].
 This will allow you to document your code inline and then generate nice, browsable documentation from that.
-Here's an example of a fuction definition with its arguments
+Here's an example of a function definition with its arguments
 documented:

 ```python